-Effective September 22, 2014, our directors receive an annual retainer of \$160,000 and are required to purchase shares of HEICO common stock equivalent to approximately 66% of the annual retainer (\$105,000).
-Prior to September 22, 2014, our directors received an annual retainer of \$155,000 and were required to purchase shares of HEICO common stock equivalent to approximately 65% of the annual retainer (\$100,000).
+Effective September 21, 2015, our directors receive an annual retainer of \$170,000 and are required to purchase shares of HEICO common stock equivalent to approximately 65% of the annual retainer (\$110,000).
+Prior to September 21, 2015, our directors received an annual retainer of \$160,000 and were required to purchase shares of HEICO common stock equivalent to approximately 66% of the annual retainer (\$105,000).
 Directors may purchase these shares on their own behalf or have the Company complete the purchases for them using funds the Company withholds from their retainers.

 Directors are paid a fee of \$2,000 for each regular Board of Directors meeting attended and members of committees of the Board of Directors are paid a \$7,500 annual retainer for each committee served and \$1,200 for attendance at each committee meeting or site visit.
-In addition, committee chairmen are paid an annual retainer of \$5,000 for each committee chaired.
+In addition, committee chairmen are paid an annual retainer of \$5,500 for each committee chaired.

 The Directors' Retirement Plan, which was adopted in 1991 in order to facilitate director retirements and covered our then current directors, was amended as of November 2003 to effectively freeze vested benefits.
-One of our current eleven directors is covered under the Directors' Retirement Plan and he will receive annually the average retainer (or \$19,000, under the amended terms of the plan) such director was paid during his service as a member of the Board of Directors payable in quarterly installments.
+One of our current eleven directors is covered under the Directors' Retirement Plan and he will receive annually \$19,000 payable in quarterly installments.
 At the election of such director, these quarterly payments begin either at age 70 or upon retirement from the Board of Directors and continue for the same period of time that the participant served on the Board of Directors, not to exceed ten years.
 In addition, payments are presently being made to the estate of a deceased director who was covered under the Directors' Retirement Plan.
-During fiscal 2014, \$642 was accrued pursuant to the Directors' Retirement Plan while amounts totaling \$47,500 were paid, including
+During fiscal 2015, \$27,382 was accrued pursuant to the Directors' Retirement Plan and \$19,000 was paid to the estate of a deceased director.